calaveraInfo/midpoint-sandbox/README.md

 `regular-metarole <---assignment--- regular-role <---assignment--- user`

-Inducements in "regular-metarole" defines following behavior:
+Inducements in "regular-metarole" defines following behavior (verification done on screen "View all assignments" available in user profile):

 - Role "regular-role" should have indirectly assigned "regular-role-companion": This works OK.
 - User "user" should also have indirectly assigned "regular-role-companion": This don't work.

-This bug holds even for secondary higher order inducement (inducement of role which is itself induced, because higher order inducement surprisingly works for OrgTypes) as seen in "orderConstraint-induced-role" which defines following behavior:
+This bug holds even for secondary higher order inducement (inducement of role which is itself induced, which is possible because higher order inducement surprisingly works for OrgTypes) as seen in "orderConstraint-induced-role" which defines following behavior (verification done by focusMapping serving as a marker):

 - Secondary first order inducement: organization "leaf" should have it's "locality" set to "xxx".
 This works OK.